 - The visibility splays included in the proposed DCO Order Limits include for an "x" distance (the setback distance from the edge of the existing carriageway) of 2.4m (Standards for Highways, 2021) and a "y" distance as set out in Table 4-2 based on the speed limit of the road.
-These visibility splays have been provided for all temporary construction accesses. - Table 4-3 below shows the visibility splay required for each of the accesses.
+These visibility splays have been provided for all temporary construction accesses with the exception of light construction accesses, noting that it has been agreed with WSCC that implementation of visibility splays is not required at these locations owing to their very occasional use (see Section 4.6). - Table 4-3 below shows the visibility splay required for each of the accesses (excluding light construction accesses).